Consequences of preserving reversibility in quantum superchannels: Introduction

 \section{Introduction}

 Understanding physical transformations between quantum systems is one of the central pillars of quantum mechanics.
 In quantum information theory, transformations between states are viewed as devices which take a quantum state as inputs and outputs.
-The properties of such devices, mathematically formalized by quantum channels (deterministic transformations) and quantum instruments (probabilistic transformations), are a research field on its own and play a fundamental role in quantum information processing \cite{holevobook,wildebook,wolfbook}.
+The properties of such devices, mathematically formalized by quantum channels (deterministic transformations) and quantum instruments (probabilistic transformations), are a research field on \ReviseFurther{their} own and play a fundamental role in quantum information processing \cite{holevobook,wildebook,wolflecturenotes}.
 Similarly to states, quantum operations and the devices implementing the operations may also be subjected to transformations.
 In these higher-order operations, quantum operations play the role of inputs \cite{chiribella08,zyczkowski08}.
-Deterministic higher-order operations are named \textit{quantum superchannels} or also as \textit{process matrices} \cite{oreshkov11,araujo16}.
-They are the most general deterministic transformations between multiple causally independent operations allowed by quantum mechanics.
+Deterministic higher-order operations are named \textit{quantum superchannels} or \textit{process matrices} \cite{oreshkov11,araujo16}.
+They are the most general deterministic transformations between multiple independent operations allowed by quantum mechanics.

 The quantum circuit formalism provides a concrete way to transform quantum operations.
-For instance, one can prepare a quantum circuit which has a few empty slots where operations may be ``plugged'' to construct a new operation as output \cite{chiribella07}.
+For instance, one can prepare a quantum circuit \ReviseFurther{with} a few empty slots where operations may be ``plugged'' to construct a new operation as output, called a quantum comb \cite{chiribella07}.
+Quantum combs are a special class of superchannels.
 Recently, it has been noted that the standard quantum circuit formalism imposes restrictions on how to transform operations.
-In particular, the standard quantum circuit formalism has a strict notion of causal order between input operations which recent research suggests to be an \textit{ad hoc} hypothesis \cite{chiribella09,oreshkov11} .
-Namely, quantum theory admits superchannels which make use of of input operations in an indefinite causal order.
+In particular, the standard quantum circuit formalism has a strict notion of causal order between input operations which recent research suggests to be an \textit{ad hoc} hypothesis \cite{chiribella09,oreshkov11}.
+Namely, quantum theory admits superchannels which make use of input operations in an indefinite causal order.
+Mathematical \ReviseFurther{frameworks} for higher-order quantum theory \ReviseFurther{have} been studied \cite{perinotti17,bisio19,kissinger19}.